hbc/ngs-workshops/_posts/2014-11-20-introduction-to-chip-seq.md

 8. Note the `MFOLD` parameter which is used to select genomic regions to build the experiment-specific peak model.
 A region is used for the model if it contains more than mfold reads than the region surrounding it.
 We will use the default value (32) but this value can be tweaked to obtain more or less peaks.
 9. Check the box for `Perform the new peak detection method (futurefdr)`.
 This uses both the control and treatment data to calculate local bias and identify peak locations.

 While MACS is running, use the time to browse through its [manual](http://liulab.dfci.harvard.edu/MACS/00README.html) or explore the [MACS Protocol paper]({{ site.baseurl }}/documents/ChIP-seq/nprot.2012.101.pdf) (PDF) which describes how to set parameters for transcription factor binding and histone modification data sets, and how to interpret the output.
-A new version, [MACS2](https://pypi.python.org/pypi/MACS2/2.0.10.20130419), has been released but is not available in this Galaxy instance.
+A new version, [MACS2](https://pypi.python.org/pypi/MACS2/2.0.10.20130419) is available, but we will be using the older version for today’s exercises.

 The algorithm will generate two files.
 The first output is a BED file with the coordinates of the peaks.
 Instructions for viewing the peaks in IGV follows below.